-The study aimed to establish the reliability and validity of the RCADS-A (short form) and the SDQ-A (youth self-report) and therefore ascertain their suitability in screening for emotional and behavioural difficulties among native adolescents in the UAE.
+The study aimed to establish the acceptability, reliability, and preliminary validity of an Arabic version of the self-report, short form

+RCADS (the RCADS-A (short form)) and A second aim was to compare the RCADS A with a broader based measure of emotional and behavioural difficulties-the self-report Arabic version of the SDQ-A (youth self-report) and therefore ascertain their suitability in screening for emotional and behavioural difficulties among native.
+The findings will be used to inform the development of a survey of emotional difficulties and mental wellbeing in young Emirati-adolescents in the UAE-schools.